Jerrysuper123/eventfulAPI/README.md

 https://eventfulapi.herokuapp.com/
 ```

-When rightly connected with the above end_point, the server will return the response:
+When rightly connected with the above end_point, the server will return:

 ```
 You have connected to eventful API.
 Welcome!